helabenkhalfallah/code-health-meter/README.md

 ## Presentation

-**CodeHealthMeter** is a comprehensive tool designed to measure and monitor the health of a codebase.
+**Code Health Meter** is a comprehensive tool designed to measure and monitor the health of a codebase.
 It provides a **quantitative evaluation (computational complexity)** of your code's maintainability, coupling, stability, duplication, complexity, and size using a variety of established software metrics.

 > Halstead complexity measurement was developed to measure a program module's complexity directly from source code, with emphasis on computational complexity.
 The measures were developed by the late Maurice Halstead as a means of determining a quantitative measure of complexity directly from the operators and operands in the module.
 [IBM DevOps Test Embedded](https://www.ibm.com/docs/en/devops-test-embedded/9.0.0?topic=metrics-halstead).